The topics covered in this section are:

 Such problems can often be resolved through informal discussions between you and your supervisor or manager, and this is almost always the best way of resolving differences.
 However, sometimes an informal approach doesn't work or isn't appropriate.
 If, for example, you were accused of having committed a very serious breach of rules and regulations, your employer might start a formal disciplinary process.
 And if you have not been able to resolve your complaint informally, you might choose to use your organisation's formal grievance procedure.

 The Advisory, Conciliation and Arbitration Service (Acas) has a Code of Practice on Discipline and Grievance Procedures (PDF, 167KB).
 Failure to follow the code is not illegal in itself, but it can be taken into account at an employment tribunal.
-A tribunal can raise or lower any award of compensation by 25% for an unreasonable failure by the employer or employee to follow the code wherever it applies, so it is sensible for all parties to do so.
+A tribunal can raise or lower any award of compensation by up to 25% for an unreasonable failure by the employer or employee to follow the code wherever it applies, so it is sensible for all parties to do so.